Supplier Terms and Conditions

 - COVID-19: SUPPLIERS OPERATING ON THE PENNSYLVANIA STATE UNIVERSITY - The following COVID-19 provisions apply to the extent that the Company's employees, representatives, or agents will be physically present on any property owned or arranged for use by The Pennsylvania State University ("Penn State" or the "University" ):

 Presence at any location where one may interact with other people involves certain unavoidable risks such as exposure to or infection by transmissible diseases, viruses, and other illnesses (including, but not limited to, COVID-19 and its variants).
-An individual's presence at events or programs hosted by The Pennsylvania State University indicates their acknowledgment of risk and their Agreement to adhere to University policy AD101 regarding mitigating the spread of transmissible illnesses.
+An individual's presence at events or programs hosted by The Pennsylvania State University indicates their acknowledgment of risk (PDF) and their Agreement to adhere to University policy AD101 regarding mitigating the spread of transmissible illnesses.
 It is the responsibility of individual visitors to practice basic health, safety, and sanitation measures.
 The University prohibits the attendance of those symptomatic of any commonly spread transmissible illness.
 Supplier agrees to communicate these basic principles and expectations to members of its team or group (including employees) who may enter University property.

 While acknowledging precautions may or may not be effective in mitigating the spread of COVID-19 and its variants, Company shall require its employees, at a minimum, to comply with such precautions while on University property.